Assembling characters

 The difference between the two is wrapping locks the NFT into a vault and creates a new Honeycomb character, while assembling gives you two other ways to create characters:

-1. Creating a character using the assembler: Using this method, your users will not need to own any NFTs to create characters.
+- Creating a character without an NFT.
+Using this method, your users will not need to own any NFTs to create characters.
 Characters created using this method are called native Honeycomb characters.

-2. Creating a character from an NFT: This method allows you to take the update authority of an NFT and create a new Honeycomb character from it.
+- Creating a character using an NFT.
+This method allows you to take the update authority of an NFT and create a new Honeycomb character from it.

 1. Create an assembler config